 This picture is the one I have been using as my on line presence for at least four years and it’s therefore a bit out of date.
 I certainly have more chins, wrinkles and grey hair now but can still fit in the same walking outfit.
 This page has been mildly cannibalised from my very first blog post, other posts which probably tell you more about me than you could ever wish to know can be found by clicking on any of the pictures here.

 A brief third person bio would say something like: After man years as a University administrator, Vicky now lives in the cluttered chaos of a house dominated by two small children and all the housework she ignores while trying to write.
-Having submitted her first romance to Mills & Boon when she should have been revising for A levels she has since lived, loved, read and written a good deal more and is now writing category Romantic Suspense with a cowboy/small town feel set in the UK.
+Having submitted her first romance to Mills & Boon when she should have been revising for A levels she has since lived, loved, read and written a good deal more and is now writing Romantic Suspense set in the UK.
 She lives in the glorious Worcestershire countryside whose hills and wildlife offer constant inspiration for her small town/rural community/British cowboy stories where natural elements create as much danger and suspense as the bad guys and where rugged, hard-working, honourable heroes and heroines find love.